nasa/icarous/README.md

 ```
     $sudo ./core-cpu1 -I 0 -C 1
 ```

-Note that you need root previleges.
-When running ICAROUS on an embedded platform, one can make use of the `nohup` or `screen` command to avoid termination when a terminal is closed.

 The intf_tbl.c located under `cFS/apps/ardupilot/fsw/tables` defines parameters required to configure the serial port settings to connect to an autopilot.
 Similarly gsIntf_tbl.c contains parameters that configure the connection to a ground station (radio link [SERIAL] or a socket connection [SOCKET]).